jsgosnell/Starter_code/10._ANCOVA_and_multiple_regression/10_ANCOVA_and_multiple_regression.md

 and the **10\_ANCOVA\_and\_Regression.R** script in the lecture files folder of the [CUNY-BioStats github repository](https://github.com/jsgosnell/CUNY-BioStats).
-Make sure you are comfortable with null and alternative hypotheses for all examples and understand correlation vs regression.
+Make sure you are comfortable with null and alternative hypotheses and appropriate plots for all examples.

 Remember you should